Sometimes (film): Plot

-The story follows seven strangers who are waiting for their HIV test results in a private clinic.
+The story follows seven strangers who are waiting for their HIV test results at a private clinic.

-Thrown together by circumstance, most are initially reluctant to reveal anything about themselves, eventually swapping stories of the life circumstances that have led to their suspecting that they have HIV.
+Thrown together by circumstance, most are initially reluctant to reveal anything about themselves, eventually swapping stories of the events that have led to their suspecting that they have HIV.
 Krishnamurthy, an elderly married man, had sex with a prostitute while on a work trip to Kolkata a few years earlier and learned that the colleague who encouraged him to do so died of AIDS recently, leading Krishnamurthy to get tested himself.
 Balamurugan, a younger man, had a premarital affair with a nurse working in an AIDS ward who succumbed to AIDS herself.
 Now married and with a baby on the way, he is concerned and wants to rule out the possibility of AIDS.
 Sheila George, a young woman on the cusp of marriage, was raped by a stranger while on a train journey and now, engaged to her childhood friend, wants to ensure she is not putting him at risk.
-There are also four others: a senior policeman Karunakaran who we learn frequents prostitutes; a lawyer who received a blood transfusion which could have been infected; a real estate agent who ran over an AIDS patient while drunk-driving and took him to the hospital while both he and the victim bled on each other, potentially leading to infection; and a college-going boy who shared a syringe with a late fellow drug addicted college goer (now dead from AIDS).
+There are also four others: a senior policeman Karunakaran who has been frequenting prostitutes; a lawyer who received a blood transfusion which could have been infected; a real estate agent who ran over an AIDS patient while driving under the influence and took him to the hospital while both he and the victim bled on each other, potentially leading to infection; and a college-going boy who shared a syringe with a fellow drug addicted college goer, who died from AIDS.